arnemileswinter/godot-tilemap-flowfields/addons/tilemap_flowfields/README.md

 ## Platforms

-Currently only Linux/X11 x86_64 is officially compiled.
+Currently Linux/X11 x86_64 and windows-x64 is officially compiled.
-Windows support is coming ASAP.
+If you have the resources to build for darwin or other targets, please don't hesitate to open a PR!

 ## Contributing